magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/assets-pe.md

 ## Asset relations

-ThingsBoard provides the user interface and REST APIs to provision and manage multiple entity types and their [relations](/docs/{{docsPrefix}}user-guide/entities-and-relations/) in your IoT application.
+IoT Hub provides the user interface and REST APIs to provision and manage multiple entity types and their [relations](/docs/{{docsPrefix}}user-guide/entities-and-relations/) in your IoT application.

 {% include images-gallery.html imageCollection="asset-relations-pe" %}

 ## Audit logs

-ThingsBoard provides the ability to track user actions in order to keep an [audit log](/docs/{{docsPrefix}}user-guide/audit-log/).
+IoT Hub provides the ability to track user actions in order to keep an [audit log](/docs/{{docsPrefix}}user-guide/audit-log/).
 It is possible to log user actions related to main entities: assets, devices, dashboard, rules, etc.

 {% include images-gallery.html imageCollection="asset-auditlogs-pe" %}